-Interest in veganism is growing rapidly in the UK, with more than half a million people having now adopted cruelty-free living – a rise of more than 350 per cent in the last ten years.
+Interest in veganism is growing rapidly in the UK, with more than half a million people having now adopted cruelty-free living – and an ever growing interest from the general public about plant-based eating.

-There’s been a huge increase in the number of meat-, dairy- and egg-free foods on the market, an explosion in the number of cruelty-free events taking place across the UK, and the newspapers seem to run articles about veganism almost every other day.
-But whilst some companies have been quick to adopt vegan food labelling on their products – including Hovis, Blue Dragon, Baxters and Tyrells – most of the leading supermarkets have been slow to respond.
+There’s been a huge increase in the number of plant-based foods on the market, an explosion in the number of cruelty-free events taking place across the UK and newspapers seem to run articles about veganism almost every other day.

-That is the goal behind Animal Aid’s ‘Mark It Vegan’ campaign, which calls for every supermarket in the UK that does not already do so to clearly label all of its own-brand vegan products.
+Animal Aid launched its #MarkItVegan campaign in 2016, which called for every supermarket in the UK that does not already do so to clearly label all of its own-brand vegan products.

 This simple measure would not only make shopping for vegan products even easier, but would also help to further normalise veganism and make going vegan all the more appealing.

 Since its launch, all major UK supermarkets have committed to introducing clear and consistent vegan labelling for their own-brand vegan products!

 *Campaign victories: Tesco commits to labelling own-brand vegan products